IlMusu/IlMusuEnchantmentsMod/README.md

 At level 1, the reach distance is 3 blocks. <br />
 At level 2, the reach distance is 4 blocks. <br />
 At level 3, the reach distance is 6 blocks. <br />
-The force of knockback increases with the level of the enchantment and the speed of the player when landing, it can be obtained by applying the following formula: <br />
+The force of knockback increases with the level of the enchantment and the speed of the player when landing: <br />

 ```bash
 power = (level * 0.25) + min(3.0, player_speed * 1.4)